We may earn money or products from the companies mentioned in this post.

 There are several options for Disneyland stroller rentals.
 The first option is to rent from Disneyland Guest Services.
 While this may seem convenient, there are a few disadvantages to renting from Disneyland.

-- Disneyland stroller rentals are expensive.
-Stroller rentals from Disneyland are $18/day for a single stroller or $36/day for a double stroller.
+• Disneyland’s on-site stroller rentals are expensive.
+Stroller rentals from Disneyland are $18/day for a single stroller rental or $36/day for a double stroller rental.

-- Disneyland strollers may not leave the secured area.
+• Disneyland strollers may not leave the secured area.
 This area includes the two parks and Downtown Disney.
-So if you need to go back to a hotel (even a Disney one) you can not take the stroller.
+So if you need to go back to a hotel (even a Disneyland Resort Hotel) you can not take the stroller.

 The second option for Disneyland stroller rentals is to rent from an outside company.
 While there are many companies that you can rent from, I use and love City Stroller Rentals.
 They are who I recommend renting from for several reasons.

-- City Stroller Rental cleans and disinfects their strollers to kill bugs, bacteria, and more.
+• City Stroller Rental cleans and disinfects its strollers to kill bugs, bacteria, and more.
 Seriously… they go all out to get rid of any yuckies that might be on the stroller.

-- They have amazing strollers.
-These are strollers you can steer with two fingers if needed.
-They have single and double strollers.
-They have special needs stroller that can work for older children as well.
+• They have special needs, adaptive strollers that can work for older children as well.
 (You can find those weight limits on their website.)
 Basically, age newborn to age 10 is covered.

-- They also have other baby equipment you can rent, like pack and plays or bed rails.
+• They also have other baby equipment you can rent, like pack-and-plays, high chairs, or bed rails.

-One important thing to know about Disneyland Stroller Rentals from outside companies: As of December 1, 2019, outside stroller rental companies must meet guests face to face when dropping off or picking up strollers at the Disneyland Resort on-site hotels.
+One important thing to know about Disneyland Stroller Rentals from outside companies: As of December 1, 2019, third-party rental companies must meet guests face to face when dropping off or picking up strollers at the Disneyland Resort on-site hotels.

 Now that you have decided whether you will bring your own stroller, or rent one, there are a few more things you need to know about bringing a stroller to Disneyland.